ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 ## Troubleshooting Xdebug

 The basic thing to understand about xdebug is that it's a network protocol.
 Your IDE (like PhpStorm) will listen on the xdebug port (9003 by default in v1.19+, previously 9000).
-Then if xdebug is enabled in the ddev web container with `ddev xdebug on`, then php inside the container will try to open a TCP connection to the IDE.
+Then if xdebug is enabled in the DDEV web container with `ddev xdebug on`, then php inside the container will try to open a TCP connection to the IDE.
 Docker's networking places the host-side listening IDE at `host.docker.internal:9003`.
 So you have to make sure that the network connection is clear and can be made and everything should work.
 Here are basic steps to take to sort out any difficulty:

 * Remember that the port in play is port 9003 for DDEV v1.19+, but before that it was port 9000.
 * Reboot your computer.